Hiking the Mauʻumae Ridge Trail to Puʻu Lanipō on Oʻahu, Hawaiʻi

 Puʻu Kainawaʻanui

-True Lanipō is the summit to the right of Puʻu Kainawaʻanui on the KST.
-I took a picture of the start of the ridge in the photo below, but I didn’t continue any further on this day because the wind was tearing across the ridge line.
-It was some of the worst wind conditions that I’ve seen on the summit, so I decided that it wasn’t worth hitting a summit that I’ve been to many times before.
+That being said, I did not continue further on the day I took these photos because the wind was tearing across the ridgeline.
+It was some of the worst wind conditions that I’ve seen on the summit, so I decided that it wasn’t worth hitting a peak that I’ve been to many times before.

 Puʻu Kainawaʻanui